Mirko Šugić

-Mirko Šugić (born 25 April 1994) is a Croatian footballer currently playing as a midfielder for Tanjong Pagar United.
+Mirko Šugić (born 25 April 1994) is a Croatian professional footballer who plays as a midfielder, most recently for Singapore Premier League club Tanjong Pagar United.
+Mainly playing as a central midfielder, Šugić is also capable of playing as an attacking midfielder or defensive midfielder.

 Club career

 He played a couple of friendly matches for Austrian side Ilzer SV, just before the 2020 COVID-19 pandemic kicked in.

 Tanjong Pagar United

 Šugić made the move to the Singapore Premier League side after he was recommended by Dragan Talajić, who played as a goalkeeper for Tanjong Pagar from 1997–2001 and won the Singapore Cup in 1998.
 Prior to joining the Jaguars, he was plying his trade in the Croatian second tier with NK Dubrava. Šugić grabbed his first assist for his new club in less than a minute into his competitive debut, finding teammate Reo Nishiguchi just inside the box who chested the ball and unleashed a volley into the back of the net in just 47 seconds of the game. Šugić grabbed his first two goals to help his team to a 5-3 win over Balestier Khalsa, with his first an acrobatic effort that bulged the net before sweeping home after a melee at a corner kick for his second.
 His performances in the opening rounds of the season saw him win the Player of the Month award for March 2022.